MetPX/sarracenia/doc/design/design.rst

 ..
 NOTE::
    forward routing...
-Private and Public transfers... not yet clear, still considering. what is written here on that subject is tentative.
+Private and Public transfers... not yet clear, still considering. what is written here on that subject is tentative. wondering if split, and do public first, then private later?

 To simplify discussions, names will be selected with a prefix things according to the type of entity: